 We must note that the history of the trade unions shows that the line of development of the trade unions is just the reverse of that of the third parties.
-The oppositional third parties were developed by economic crisis and destroyed by economic prosperity.
-The trade unions, on the contrary, gained strength thru economic prosperity and lost power during economic crises.
+The oppositional third parties were developed by economic crises and destroyed by economic prosperity.
+The trade unions, on the contrary, gained strength through economic prosperity and lost power during economic crises.

-The whole development of the American Federation of Labor confirms the truth of this law ~~without~~ ^{without} exception.
-The American Federation of Labor formed in 1881, that is to say, in a year of prosperity.
-During the years of depression of the Eighties grew but little.
+The whole development of the American Federation of Labor confirms the truth of this law without exception.
+The American Federation of Labor was formed in 1881, that is to say, in a year of prosperity.
+During the years of depression of the Eighties, it grew but little.
 In 1889, a year of prosperity, it attained a membership of 200,000.
 In the long period of economic depression which dominated the Nineties, it did not grow at all.
 In 1897, it had hardly more than 250,000 members.
 In 1898, economic prosperity set in and continued till 1903, by which time the A. F. of L. had more than 1,700,000 members in its ranks.
 The crisis of 1903 pushed it back, its membership decreasing up to 1906 to less than 1,450,000.
 Prosperity beginning again in 1905, the number of members increased; in 1908 the A. F. of L. had nearly 1,600,000 members.
 The number of members was again affected by the panic of 1908, so that in 1909, it contained only 1,450,000 members.
-In 1910, business prosperity entered again and the membership of the A. F. of L. grew to more than 2,000,000 in 1914.
+In 1910, business prosperity entered again and the membership of the A. F. of L. grew in 1911 to more than 1,760,000.
+The deteriorated economic conditions in 1911 prevented a substantial growth of the trade unions, so that in 1912 the membership of the A. F. of L. increased only by 30,000 above the year before.
+Economic conditions improve in 1912-in 1913 the membership of the A. F. of L. reaches nearly two millions and in 1914, over two millions.